Bad Boy (1935 film)

 Bad Boy is a 1935 American comedy film directed by John G. Blystone and written by Allen Rivkin.
 The film stars James Dunn, Dorothy Wilson, Louise Fazenda, Victor Kilian, John Wray and Luis Alberni.
-The film was released on October 25, 1935, by 20th Century Fox.
+The film was released on October 25, 1935, by 20th Century-Fox.

 Plot

-Cynical Eddie (James Dunn) spends most of his time hustling suckers at the pool hall, much to the dismay of his girlfriend, Sally (Dorothy Wilson).
-Her mother (Beulah Bondi) and stepfather (John Wray) disapprove of Eddie's lifestyle and lack of steady employment and demand that the two stop seeing each other.
+Cynical Eddie spends most of his time hustling suckers at the pool hall, much to the dismay of his girlfriend, Sally.
+Her mother and stepfather disapprove of Eddie's lifestyle and lack of steady employment and demand that the two stop seeing each other.
 Instead, the couple secretly marry, but Eddie, despite his best efforts, has trouble finding a job.
 He becomes increasingly desperate, and eventually is on the verge of giving up entirely.